 Areas of focus

-These areas reflect the questions that currently guide my academic research into how artificial intelligence is deployed and expressed in real-world contexts.
-They frame my ongoing analysis of AI systems, with particular attention to behaviour, assumptions, and consequences once systems are in use.
+These areas reflect the questions currently guiding research into how artificial intelligence is deployed and expressed in real-world contexts.
+They frame ongoing analysis of AI systems, with particular attention to behaviour, assumptions, and consequences once systems are in use.

 My approach tends to be slow and careful rather than reactive.
 I try to read widely, across disciplines and perspectives, and to sit with difficult questions rather than rushing toward answers.
 The writing that emerges from this process is provisional—an attempt to think through problems in public, not to deliver final verdicts.